 San Diego is a city with a lot to offer.
 It has wonderful beaches, a buzzing nightlife scene, and impressive history.
 The city is also known for its diversity.

 It is a city of over 1 million people and has more than 100 miles of beaches.
 It’s a beach bum’s dream destination: perfect weather, lots of fun things to do, and a laid-back vibe.
 It is also a city that’s got it all.
 From the beaches to the museums to the shopping, you’ll be able to find something for everyone in this beautiful city.

-If you’re looking for something fun but not too strenuous, consider taking a day trip out of town and return back home in the evening to rest.
+If you’re looking for something fun but not too strenuous, consider taking a day trip out of town and returning back home in the evening to rest.
 You’ll get to explore some new sights and relax in a new setting.
 Here are some of the best day trips from San Diego:

 - Most significant landmark – San Diego Zoo

 - Best park – Joshua Tree National Park

 - Best free activity – Laguna Art Museum at Laguna Beach

 - Best activity for kids – Legoland California

 - Best activity for adults – Anza-Borrego Desert State Park